Introduction

 Pleated blinds have crisp folds that trap dust easily.
 They should be cleaned using soft tools and minimal moisture to preserve their shape and prevent fabric distortion.

-How to Clean Fabric Blinds: Step-by-Step Instructions
+How to Clean Fabric Blinds

 Supplies You’ll Need